colltoaction/writings/MLIR Inet Dialect/Open Design Meeting.md

 # Future work

-## Normalization
+## Canonicalization

 MLIR iteratively applies the canonicalization patterns in a greedy way.
 Inet rules are local and asynchronous ensuring this process is correct.

+## Normalization

-Further work is required to implement terminating normalization for recursive patterns. https://www.sciencedirect.com/science/article/pii/S0304397597000820.
+Further work is required to implement terminating normalization for recursive patterns.

+---

+# Future work

+## Runtime

+The Interaction Net paradigm blurs the line between run- and compile-time.
+One would like to perform graph rewriting at runtime with the same computation model.

+## Compile time

+We would like to explore how the GPU acceleration techniques can be used to implement the compilation processes.

 ---